Young World (song)

 "Young World" is a song written by Jerry Fuller and performed by Rick Nelson.
 It was released as a single in 1962 on Imperial Records.
+The song reached No. 5 on the Billboard Hot 100 singles chart.
+In the UK, it reached No. 19.

 Background

 The personnel on "Young World" included The Wrecking Crew guitarist Glen Campbell and Nelson session regular James Burton on lead guitar.
 Joe Osborn played bass, with Ritchie Frost on drums and Jim Pierce on piano.

-The song reached #5 on the Billboard Hot 100 singles chart.
-It also attained the #19 spot in the UK.